erickhansx/white-portfolio/README.md

 > It was based on a FIGMA template and I used HTML,
 > CSS and CSS FLEXBOX to build the first part of the mobile version.
 > For the works section I implemented a grid using CSS GRID technology along with FLEXBOX
+> Updated the works section to implement the section using DOM and dynamic HTML.
+> Applied JavaScript to implement functionality of the Works section and the form validation.

 ## Getting Started